-Bill opened with a review of the activities of the umpiring committee over the year along with the number of competitions both at home and abroad at which RCCC umpires had officiated.
+Graham opened with a review of the activities of the Umpiring Committee over the year along with the number of competitions both at home and abroad at which RCCC umpires had officiated.

-Alan Stanfield then covered a number of off-ice developments that had taken place during the season as well as future ones planned including an Umpiring Resource Pack to support umpires of all levels in fulfilling commitments as well as their own personal development.
+Alan Stanfield then covered a number of off-ice developments that had taken place during the season as well as future ones planned, including a website based Umpiring Toolbox to support umpires of all levels in fulfilling commitments.

 Splitting into small groups those present looked at a number of videos and written scenarios considering the relevant rules and how they were applied.
 As usual they provoked plenty of discussion points!

-After lunch an exercise on ranking from last season’s Scottish Men’s Championship proved a good test of which rules needed to be used to decide who played in each of the play-off games.
+After lunch an exercise on ranking from last season’s Glynhill Ladies International proved a good test of which rules needed to be used to decide who played in each of the play-off games.

-The day could not finish without the result of the traditional caption competition which this year was won by Linsey Alison on a tie break (!) with RCCC Vice President, Jim Cullen then presenting Linsey with her prize.
+The day could not finish without the result of the traditional caption competition which this year was won by Gordon Whitelaw with RCCC Vice -President Graham Lindsay presenting the prize.